Kessel scores twice, leads Coyotes past Flyers 3-1

 Kuemper was strong throughout.
 His best save came with 3:31 left in the second when he dove to his left and stopped Sean Couturier’s attempt from close range.
 Kuemper also made a good stop on Couturier’s try from the slot with 11:11 remaining.

 Garland scored his 11th on a follow from left of the crease with 7:03 left to make it 2-0.
-Jacob Chychrun’s slap shot was saved by Brian Elliott and went off the stick of Christian Dvorak to Garland.
-Dvorak extended his points streak to a career-best five games with the secondary assists.
+Jacob Chychrun’s slap shot was saved by Elliott and went off the stick of Christian Dvorak to Garland.

-Kessel scored on the power play 2:25 into the game, putting Arizona up 1-0.
-Clayton Keller passed to Kessel in front and the veteran forward snuck the puck through Elliott’s legs.

-But his numbers have been down this season, something coach Rick Tocchet attributed partly to a groin injury that hampered Kessel earlier this season.
-Tocchet also has been happy with the presence of Kessel, who is a three-time All-Star and two-time Stanley Cup champion.
+”It works out when everyone’s playing their part,” Garland said. ”Just have to finish when you get those chances.

 NOTES: The teams will wrap up their two-game season series Jan.
 4 in Arizona. .
 Dvorak has two goals and four assists over his streak. .
 Arizona, which entered third in the NHL in goals-against as a team, surrendered just its 68th goal of the season. .
 Philadelphia’s Michael Raffl missed the first contest of what is expected to be a month’s absence after breaking his right pinky finger in Tuesday’s 6-1 win over Toronto.